|INNOVATIVE MANAGEMENT SERVICES, LLC

 Business Valuations are Usually Performed for Five Primary Reasons:

-1. To establish a price for a transaction
+1. To establish a Value Range for a transaction

 2. Business planning